 We aim to ensure that all students who arrive at the school as High Prior Attainers are continually stretched both inside and outside of the classroom.
 We run a comprehensive programme of activities and enrichment to ensure that High Prior Attainers receive the breadth of educational opportunities to reach their full potential.

 All children make progress at different rates and have different ways in which they learn best.
 Teachers at Eltham Hill School take account of this in the way they organise their lessons and teach.
 Children making outstanding progress or showing particular strengths in one area may be given extra challenges or different tasks to help them succeed.
-This targeted support is overseen by the Lead Practitioner for High Achievement.
-We aim to provide sufficient challenge to all High Prior Attainers in their lessons across the Curriculum.
+This targeted support is overseen by the High Achievers Coordinator.

 What activities will be offered?